ldutoit/male_female_fst/README.md

 ### Raw data storage

-While all the data is published, a copy of all the raw filesis stored on the High Capacity Storage at Otago University under:
+While all the data is published, a copy of all the raw files is stored on the High Capacity Storage at Otago University under:

 ```
 /Volumes/sci-bioinformatics-project-archive/sexantagonismfst